About Our Team

 Outside of work I enjoy…spending time with my family, eating a variety of delicious foods, and the local music scene.

 When I went to college I wish I would have known… to put 10 hours a week into each course and attend my professors' office hours regularly to have the best shot at As.
+I also wish I would have taken a finance course.
+It is one of the tools necesary for successful adulthood.

 University Studies Advisors